What is the Double Bounce Rule in Pickleball

 Conclusion

-I had a lot of fun learning about the “Double Bounce Rule” in the pickleball community, and I hope that you find it helpful and exciting.
-There are a number of ways that this rule can be used to get better results at pickleball—whether you’re playing singles, doubles, or mixed doubles.
+I had a lot of fun learning about the “Double Bounce Rule” in the pickleball community, and I hope you find it helpful and exciting.
+There are several ways this rule can be used to get better results at pickleball—whether you’re playing singles, doubles, or mixed doubles.
 As usual, I’m interested in your comments and feedback—please leave it below!